Aloso/pv-simulator/README.md

 ### Randomness

 Both services use a seed to generate randomness.
-This means that the results are perfectly reproducible by using the same seed.
+This means that the results are perfectly reproducible by using the same seed, which is useful for integration tests.

 ## Example output

+In the following diagram, the pv power output is red and the meter values are purple.

 ![Graph](docs/graph.png)